industrial-edge/qr-code-scanner/docs/Installation.md

 ## Upload Scanner App to the Industrial Edge Management

-Please find below a short description how to publish your application in your IEM.
+Please find below a short description how to publish your application to your IEM.

 For more detailed information please see the section for [uploading apps to the IEM](https://github.com/industrial-edge/upload-app-to-iem).

 ### Connect your Industrial Edge App Publisher

-- Connect your Industrial Edge App Publisher to your docker engine
+- Connect your Industrial Edge App Publisher to your Docker engine
 - Connect your Industrial Edge App Publisher to your Industrial Edge Management System

 ### Upload Scanner App using the Industrial Edge App Publisher